Germany: Suspect at large after Düsseldorf Airport stabbing | DW | 06.07.2021

 The victim was taken to hospital for treatment.
 The alleged perpetrator is still on the run, with a manhunt underway involving both local and federal police.

-A police spokesperson said the stabbing resulted from a dispute among homeless people.
+A police spokesperson said the stabbing resulted from a dispute among homeless people and that there was never any danger to passengers or flight safety.
 The injuries suffered by the victim were reportedly not severe.

 more to come...